 - Including people with disabilities in HIV control

-Senegal is a key economic power in West Africa but its wealth is very unevenly distributed.
-A total of 45.1% of the country's population lives in extreme poverty and people with disabilities represent a large proportion of this group.
-Furthermore, in the south of the country, in Casamance, the population still lives with the threat of anti-personnel landmines.
+Senegal is a major economic power in West Africa, but its wealth is very unevenly distributed.
+A substantial percentage of the country's population lives in a situation of extreme poverty and people with disabilities are highly represented in this category.
+Furthermore, in the south of the country, in Casamance, the population still lives under the threat of anti-personnel landmines.